stage 7: River Jade

 Description

-During the Roman Period it was the territory of the Maiores Chauci ‘major Chauci’, with the Minores Chauci ‘minor Chauci’ living to the west, present-day region Ostfriesland (East Frisia).
-To the north, this region borders to Kreis Nordfriesland (North Frisia).
+During the Roman Period it was the territory of the Maiores Chauci ‘major Chauci’, with the Minores Chauci ‘minor Chauci’ living to the west, in the present-day region of Ostfriesland (East Frisia).
+To the north, this region borders to Landkreis Nordfriesland (North Frisia).
 After the fall of the Roman Empire and the Migration Period, the mouth of the River Elbe became territory of the Old Saxons.

-Much of this region, except the rock island Heligoland where a dialect of the North-Frisian language is spoken, and except for Land Wursten on the eastbanks of the mouth of the River Weser where until the seventeenth century Frisian was spoken, historically has never been part of the Frisian cultural area.
-As soon as you cross the River Weser and passed the port town of Cuxhaven, you have left hisytorical Frisian cultural land, only to enter it again when crossing the River Eider.
+Much of this region, except the rock island of Heligoland where a dialect of the North-Frisian language is spoken, and except for Land Wursten on the east banks of the mouth of the River Weser where until the seventeenth century Frisian was spoken, historically has never been part of the Frisian cultural area.
+As soon as you cross the River Weser and passed the port town of Cuxhaven, you have left historical Frisian cultural land, only to enter it again when crossing the River Eider into the region of Nordfriesland.
 Land Wursten, and the Wurstfriesen ‘Wurst-Frisians’, was a free farmers republic until, after many battles, they lost their freedom in 1525 to the bishop of Bremen.

-Kreis or region Dithmarschen, geographically part of Nordalbingia, is sometimes associated (in Old-Frisian law codices) with Frisia, but it is not.
+The region of Dithmarschen, geographically part of Nordalbingia, is sometimes associated, in Old Frisian law codices, with Frisia, but it is not.
 And, we do not want to insult anyone.
 Dithmarschen was an isolated area because it was ‘sealed-off’ from the mainland by extensive and impenetrable peatlands.
-Both the Ditmarsians (the Thiadmaresgaho) and the Frisians, including the Wurstfriesen, have a similar history of living on tidal marshlands, together with a similar history concerning the disappearance or absence of feudal structures during most of the Middle Ages.
+Both the Ditmarsians, the Thiadmaresgaho, and the Frisians, including the Wurstfriesen, have a similar history of living on tidal marshlands, together with a similar history concerning the disappearance or absence of feudal structures during most of the Middle Ages.
 A lord-free, peasant republic as well, therefore.
 So, the Frisians are not unique when it comes to dwelling mounds and a very old republican history.
 Therefore, nor are the Ditmarsians.

 Photo’s